Bringing books to homebound efereaders who, due to age or physical disability, are unable to visit the Library.

 - A reminder call will be made to participants or the nursing or retirement homes prior to delivery to be sure that the previously delivered books are ready for pick up.

-- Participants should contact Reference Services at (812) 949-3523 prior to moving.
+- Participants should contact Customer Services at (812) 949-3523 prior to moving.
 If leaving an nursing or retirement home, books should be left with the resident contact person.

 How Do I Become a Volunteer?

 If you have a love of books, some time to spend, and enjoy helping others, you can become a Walking Books program volunteer.
 If you’d like to deliver books, you’ll also need reliable transportation.
-Please contact the Reference Desk at (812) 949-3523.
+Please contact Customer Services at (812) 949-3523.
 You’ll be invited in for an interview and to fill out an application.

 Books on Wheels